 This anonymous survey is available online, and on paper (upon request), and takes about 20‑30 minutes to fill out.
 There is a $15 gift card for survey completion.
 When completed online, survey participants receive a confirmation code to use to collect their gift card.

-The online post-release survey is open until April 30th, 2018.
+The online survey is currently open.

 If you meet the above criteria and would like to participate in the online survey, here is the link: http://m.sgizmoca.com/s3/Project-LUCID-Post-Release-Survey